yossev/yossev/README.md

   -> 🌐 Portfolio : https://yossef-portfolio.netlify.app/
   -> 📨 Email: synthpyt@gmail.com
   --------------------------------------------------------------------------------
-  -> 🌱 Im Currently learning Web Development, Competitive Programming and Python.
+  -> 🌱 Im Currently learning Software Development, Competitive Programming and Python.
   -> ⚙️ Working on Mastering Software Engineering Principals -> 🤝 Looking to collaborate on more C++ Projects
   -> 🤔 Looking for help with Computer Graphics and AI